Summer Stipend Recipients

 Can students continue working at an externship placement or in a law school clinic to receive credit towards their pro bono requirement?

-Yes, but not hours worked during the semester of the externship or clinic and pre-approval may be required.
+Yes, but not hours worked during the semester of the externship or clinic and pre-approval is required.

-Can work done during the summer count toward the public service requirement?
+Can work done during the summer count toward the pro bono requirement?

 Yes, if otherwise eligible.
 Students who receive a public interest summer stipend may count work above and beyond the 300 hours required for the stipend toward the pro bono requirement.
 In addition to summer stipend forms, all pro bono forms must be completed to receive credit.

-What is the deadline for completion of the public service requirement?
+What is the deadline for completion of the pro bono requirement?

 All paperwork must be submitted no later than thirty (30) days in advance of anticipated graduation date.
 (See section 711 of the Student Handbook).
-Students should have completed at least half of their public service hours before their last semester of law school and under no circumstance should wait until their last semester to arrange their pro bono work.
+Students should have completed at least half of their pro bono hours before their last semester of law school and under no circumstance should wait until their last semester to arrange their pro bono work.